nygeog/mappluto_to_fgdb/README.md

 1) Should I not include the Mappinglots on the merge?
 Not sure if those should be in the final FGDB?

-2) Turn OFF your checkbox Enable Background Processsing under Geoprocessing -> Options.
+2) If running by pasting into ArcGIS Python command window make sure you turn OFF your checkbox Enable Background Processsing under Geoprocessing -> Options.
 The Create FileGeodatabase command does not like 64 bit Background Processing for some reason.

 Requirements (or at least what I used successfully) :
 =============